myandrienko/nextpage/README.md

 }
 ```

-Since bootstrap commands are executed in advance, a randomly named spare project
+Since bootstrap commands are executed in advance, there's always a randomly
-is always prepared in advance.
+named spare project, already bootstrapped.

 ## Bootstrapping

 Running the `nextpage` command does two things:

-1. It opens the _spare_ project using the `open` script.
+1. It opens the bootstrapped project using the `open` script.
 2. It bootstraps another _spare_ project by copying the template and running the
    `prepare` script.